 So first things first, we wanted to download Surfshark onto our computer.
 Clicking through was familiar — just like downloading any other software.
 We downloaded a .dmg file, which mounted with no problems, and we drug the software over to our applications folder.
 No surprises here.

 The gist of it is that Surfshark is going to hang on to your email address, your password, and gather anonymous application usage data.
 More than reasonable in our opinion, and we have to say — we really appreciate how upfront Surfshark is being right here.
-Their commitment to privacy really inspires confidence in their service.
+Their commitment to privacy really inspires confidence in their service, but they aren’t the only VPN on the market that takes your security seriously.
+See how Surfshark measures up to another privacy titan in our ExpressVPN and Surfshark comparison.

 FYI: Surfshark is what’s known as a “no log” VPN provider.
 This means they do not store any information about any of their customers’ browsing habits.
 Even if they wanted to, they wouldn’t be able to violate your privacy.